SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-mvc-client.md

 ```

 ### Authentication
-> **Important**: this example does not deal with authenticating the *user* who visits the MVC application.
-The MVC application authenticates itself towards sensenet using a [client/secret pair](../authentication/how-to-authenticate-dotnet).
-This means the requests sent to the repository will be performed *in the name of an administrator*.
+<note severity="info"> <b>Important</b>: this example does not deal with authenticating the <i>user</i> who visits the MVC application.
+The MVC application authenticates itself towards sensenet using a <a href="/tutorials/authentication/how-to-authenticate-dotnet">client/secret pair</a>.
+This means the requests sent to the repository will be performed <i>in the name of an administrator</i>.</note>

 The token store above is responsible for requesting and caching authentication tokens for a sensenet repository.
 The token is requested by a client id and a secret.
 Please see the details in the article above.